Proponents Say Bipartisan Legislation Supports Tenant Buy-In On Energy Efficiency In Their Offices and Stores

 The green building industry is carefully following a demonstration project by the Natural Resources Defense Council's Center for Market Innovation (CMI) aimed at accelerating demand for high-performance office tenant spaces by demonstrating, and publicizing, their economic benefits.

-Through case studies and development of a how-to guide along with a set of tools to help analyze the value of energy performance measures, the CMI's goal is to make high-performance tenant build-outs standard practice for the commercial real estate
+Through case studies and development of a how-to guide along with a set of tools to help analyze the value of energy performance measures, the CMI's goal is to make high-performance tenant build-outs standard practice for the commercial real estate industry.

 The CMI has enlisted real estate and financial industry leaders, including Empire State Realty, Goldman Sachs, Johnson Controls, JLL, Skanska and ULI/Greenprint, as technical advisers in the demonstration project.
 The project uses energy modeling, incremental costing and financial analysis to develop an optimal set of performance measures that will provide energy use savings 30% to 50% above a standard code-compliant build-out, with a payback period between three and five years.